 Scroll To See More Images

 Whether you’d like to admit it or not, almost all of us have a tendency to gravitate toward pretty and shiny things.
 It makes sense, then, that browsing engagement rings—even if you’re nowhere near the altar—might give you a sort of jewel-induced endorphin rush.
-Trends come and go, sure, but having a look at the 2020 engagement ring trends can give you some insight into what’s popular now and what you might want to boast on that ring finger of yours in the future.
+Trends come and go, sure, but having a little peek at the 2020 engagement ring trends can give you some insight into what’s popular now and what you might want to boast on that ring finger of yours in the future.
+(Plus, it’s just fun, OK?!)
 To get the scoop on these trends, StyleCaster talked to experts from James Allen, Shane Co., Edward Avedis, Lauren Addison Jewelry and Kendra Pariseault about what engagement ring trends you can expect to see everywhere all throughout the year 2020.

 1. Emerald Cut